BoscoBecker/Skia-Delphi/README.md

 # Skia-Delphi
-Sample Using Skia for Delphi With DF view
+Sample Using Skia for Delphi With PDF view